Table of Contents

 To successfully implement license plate data into your loss prevention strategy, follow these operational steps:

-Integrate with the SOC: Ensure your Security Operations Center has the workflows in place to verify and act on notifications immediately.
+- Integrate with the SOC: ensure your Security Operations Center has workflows in place to verify and act on notifications immediately.
 An alert without a response protocol is just noise.

-Train your teams: Educate staff on the difference between a "match" and a confirmed threat.
-Emphasize that LPR is a tool to assist decision-making, not replace human judgment.
+- Train your teams: educate staff on the difference between a "match" and a confirmed threat.
+Emphasize that LPR assists decision-making—it doesn't replace human judgment.

 Unifying video intelligence to get ahead of retail crime

-The rise in organized retail crime and the pressure to minimize shrinkage suggest a shift from reactive observation to earlier detection and better coordination.
+Rising organized retail crime and pressure to minimize shrinkage demand a shift from reactive observation to early detection and better coordination.
 License plate data helps identify repeat offenders, improve perimeter awareness, and streamline investigations.

-By integrating LPR with a unified Video AI platform, loss prevention teams can connect data sources, shorten investigation time, and support a safer environment for customers and employees.
-The technology is not just about reading plates; it helps build a responsive, data-informed security workflow that supports your team.
+By integrating LPR with a unified Video AI platform, loss prevention teams can connect data sources, shorten investigation time, and create a safer environment for customers and employees.
+The technology builds a responsive, data-informed security workflow that supports your team.

 See Spot AI's video AI platform in action.
 Request a demo to explore how unified video intelligence can help you mitigate risk and streamline retail security operations.